MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/workshop/first-approval.md

   > [!div class="mx-imgBorder"]
   ![Screenshot of Approvals Kit add first stage to approval](./media/approvals-kit-create-first-stage.png)

 1. Wait for the the stage to be created.
-Select the gray + button to create a node for the created stage
+Select the gray + button to create a node for the created stage named **Self Approval**

   > [!div class="mx-imgBorder"]
   ![Screenshot of Approvals Kit first stage with no node defined](./media/approvals-kit-first-stage-no-node.png)